 Cost to collect U.S. stamps shows little change in 2017: The annual cost to collect one mint example of each new United States stamp and postal stationery item remained fairly steady in 2017.
 On each of every 2017 major variety as listed in the Scott Specialized Catalogue of United States Stamps and Covers cost $95.88.
 That’s just $3.50 less than the $99.38 collectors paid for one each of the 2016 U.S. new issues.
 Over the past 26 years, the annual cost has ranged from a low of $36.21 in 1993 to a high of $172.42 in 2007.
 The per-year average is $84.60 since Linn’s began tabulating the annual cost to collect U.S. stamps in 1991.

 “Hmmm,” I thought!
-The most recent year under study, 2017, appears to indicate that collecting one each of every major stamp variety cost $95.88.
-Just for the heck of it, I wondered how much it would cost today, in 2018, to collect one each of every variety of legal tender coin offered by the U.S. Mint this year.
+The most recent year under study, 2017, appears to indicate that collecting one each of every major stamp variety costs $95.88.
+Just for the heck of it, I wondered how much it would cost today to collect one each of every variety of legal tender coin offered by the U.S. Mint this year.

-This would include the cent, nickel, dime, quarter, half-dollar, and dollar coins, plus silver and gold coins including Eagles, plus platinum coins, plus special finishes and the like.
-Well, the year of 2018 is just beginning, and who knows if some new special “reverse Proof,” or West Point Mint, or other items will be announced, but it seems wise to reserve $10,000 to get them all.
+This would include the cent, nickel, dime, quarter, half-dollar, and dollar coins, plus silver and gold coins, including eagles, plus platinum coins, plus special finishes, and the like.
+Well, the year is just beginning, and who knows if some new special “Reverse Proof,” or West Point Mint, or other items will be announced, but it seems wise to reserve $10,000 to get them all.